 Belmond Casa de Sierra Nevada

-San Miguel de Allende is climbing the bucket-list ladder for travelers who seek authentic local experiences.
-And that's front and center at this center city grande dame, made up of six Spanish colonial mansions.
-Each of the 37 bright and airy rooms mixes historic and modern furnishings with unique accents made by local artisans like talavera-tiled floors, hand-stenciled walls, and copper bathtubs.
-But outside is where you want to be in this charming cultural capital, so step out into the central courtyard, filled with climbing bougainvillea, and lie by the picture-perfect pool overlooking the city and mountains.
+San Miguel de Allende is climbing the bucket-list ladder for travelers who seek local experiences.
+This city is known for the presence of six mansions, remnants of the region's Spanish colonization.
+Each of its 37 bright and airy rooms mixes historic and modern furnishings with unique accents—talavera-tiled floors, hand-stenciled walls, copper bathtubs—made by local artisans.
+But outside is where you want to be in this cultural capital, so step out into the central courtyard filled with climbing bougainvillea, and lie by the picture-perfect pool overlooking the city and mountains.

 Waldorf Astoria The Resort at Pedregal